Skip to content

 )

-return ExperimentState[self.config_type]
+return ExperimentState[self.config_class]

-def _load_state(self) -> ExperimentState[Config] | None:
+def _load_state(self) -> ExperimentState[C] | None:

-with open(self.output_dir / EXPERIMENT_STATE_FILE, "r") as f:
+with open(self.absolute_output_dir / EXPERIMENT_STATE_FILE, "r") as f:

 parsed = yaml.safe_load(f)